 Conservative Dividend Stock #4: AbbVie Inc. (ABBV)

 But the stock is cheap.
-ABBV is selling at a microscopic nine times forward earnings.
+ABBV is selling at a microscopic ten times forward earnings.

 It’s cheap because of fears about competition for its blockbuster Humira drug.
 But this company has one of the very best pipelines of newly launched drugs and soon-to-be-approved new drugs in the business that should overcome the revenue slippage.

 The market seems to agree.
-ABBV has returned over 27% in 2021 and just recently made a new 52-week high.
+ABBV returned over 26% in 2021 and is up 13% YTD.
 It has a huge longer-term tailwind as the population ages, a great valuation and now momentum as well.

 Tom Hutchinson, Chief Analyst of Cabot Dividend Investor, is a Wall Street veteran with extensive experience in multiple areas within the financial world.
 His advisory is geared to providing you both high income and peace of mind.
 If you’re retired or thinking about retirement, this advisory is designed for you.Learn More